0xmaximus/Galaxy-Bugbounty-Checklist/SQL injection/README.md

 ### How To Test?

- 1) Use this [wordlist](https://raw.githubusercontent.com/0xmaximus/Galaxy-Bugbounty-Checklist/main/SQL%20injection/SQL.txt) with intruder and inject all payloads in relative parameters and headers(User-Agent, Cookies, Referer and ...)
+ 1) Use this [wordlist](https://raw.githubusercontent.com/0xmaximus/Galaxy-Bugbounty-Checklist/main/SQL%20injection/SQL.txt) with intruder and inject all payloads in relative parameters and headers(User-Agent, Cookies, Referer, x-requested-with and ...)
- 2) After you got DELAY save request in txt file and use sqlmap for confirm and exploit vulnerability
+ 2) After you got DELAY, save request in txt file and use sqlmap for confirm and exploit vulnerability

 ```
 sqlmap -r request.txt -p parameter-name --force-ssl --level 5 --risk 3  --dbs --hostname --current-user